saundersresearch/open_dive/CONTRIBUTING.md

 8. Respond to Feedback

 Be ready to respond to any comments or requested changes from the maintainers.
 Make additional commits to your branch to address feedback, and push them to your fork.
 The pull request will update automatically.

+For future contributions, you can repeat the instructions from step 4.

 ## Installing OpenDIVE